wgraymacd/2d-game-dev/README.txt

 - ECS architecture
 - C++ and only the SFML library (will attempt using lower-level libraries later on)

-Next, I will build a 3D game engine (or simulator, something like that), focusing mainly on the physics, math, and logic.
+I will build a 3D game engine (or simulator, something like that) using this game as a template, focusing mainly on the physics, math, and logic.
 I aim to practice 3D math and physics for use in games, simulators, AR/VR, etc.

 This Repo:
 ==========